KDCube is built around bundles

 return {"ok": True}

-async def telegram_webhook(self, **kwargs):
+async def telegram_webhook(self, request: Request, **kwargs):

 return {"ok": True}